 The Voice will work alongside existing organisations and traditional structures

 - The Voice would respect the work of existing organisations.

-- The Voice would be able to make representations about and propose efficiencies for programs and funding, but it would not manage money or deliver services.
+- The Voice would be able to make representations about improving programs and services, but it would not manage money or deliver services.

 After the referendum, there will be a process with Aboriginal and Torres Strait Islander communities, the Parliament, and the broader public to settle the Voice design.
 Legislation to establish the Voice will then go through standard parliamentary processes to ensure adequate scrutiny by elected representatives in both houses of Parliament.Referendum Working Group Communications